Expand Your CMS Capabilities with Our Plugin Store

 How to assign value to different customer touchpoints in advertising

 By applying data-driven attribution in GA4 or using external platforms, businesses can see which channels assist in conversions — even if they’re not the final click.
+This turns attribution reports into a practical advertising performance measurement tool: instead of cutting channels that rarely appear as “last click”, you can protect those that consistently assist high-value conversions.

 How to Use UTM Tracking and Event-Based Analytics for Ad Campaigns